Why Maritime Studies @ Memorial?

-Professor, researcher in marine-based industries (e.g., fisheries, oil and gas), marine transport, firefighting, search and rescue, government, regulatory agencies, non-governmental organizations, or consulting
+Professor, researcher in marine-based industries (e.g., fisheries, oil and gas), researcher in the public safety sector, marine transportation, border services, policing, correctional services, firefighting, search and rescue, government, regulatory agencies, non-governmental organizations, or consulting.

 Note: All figures are in Canadian dollars and subject to change.
 Fees are approved by the University’s Board of Regents.
 In the event of a discrepancy between the fees approved by the Board and those published on this website, the fees approved by the Board will prevail.
 Financial policies are enforced through the Department of Financial and Administrative Services.
 For the complete and official list of all fees and charges, visit www.mun.ca/finance/fees/.